FastHart/iprep/README.md

     $ host 50.243.101.98.iprep.propertyminder.com
     50.243.101.98.iprep.propertyminder.colo has address 127.0.0.0

+In addition to the main iprep reputation zone (iprep) system provides other two dnsbl zones  (`iprep-black` and `iprep-white`), which contains IP adresses with very poor or very good reputation respectively.
+This two zones can be used by `greylisting`, `postscreen` or by other anti-spam mechanisms.

-This system is running in production on my server.
+Now IpRep is running in production on my server.
 You can check system status here: [Iprep Status Page](http://valynkin.ru/iprep)
 If you wish to use my running instance of the iprep as dnsbl, or if you would like to connect to the project to feed data, please write me to `<this project name>@valynkin.ru`.